jmsv/l293d/docs/user-guide/python-scripts.md

     motor1 = l293d.DC(22, 18, 16)

-*Note: `.DC` should only be used from version 0.2.2 onwards, `.Motor` should only be used for version 0.2.0 onwards and older versions: 0.1.7 or lower, use `.motor`.*

-'motor1' is what we're calling the motor.
-You can call it whatever you want, for example `wheel_motor`, `london_eye` or `evil_avocado`.
+In this case, 'motor1' is what we're calling the DC motor object.
+You can call it whatever you want, for example `wheel_motor`, `london_eye` or `spinny_thing`.

 The numbers correspond to which GPIO pins are connected to L293D pins 1, 2 and 7 respectively: the pins we set up in [Hardware Setup](hardware-setup.md).